• Why is it unsafe for youth to consume cannabis?

 • What is CBD?

-CBD is short for cannabidiol and is another common cannabinoid in cannabis.
+CBD, or cannabidiol, is common cannabinoid in cannabis.
 When consumed, CBD affects various processes in your body but does not produce an intoxicating effect.

 • What is THC?